Lindsay Helwig O’Hara

-Julie's teaching style emerges from the health philosophy that she believes in: connection to both inner and outer nature, mindfulness coupled with compassion and gentleness, and the revealing of our innate dignity and integrity.
-Julie holds in heart that within each individual there is a seed of goodness, unable to be scarified, and is awaiting the waters of attention and care to blossom.
+Julie's teaching style emerges from the health philosophy that she believes in: connection to both inner and outer nature, mindfulness coupled with compassion and gentleness, and the gifts of revealing of our innate dignity.
+Julie holds in heart that within each individual there is a seed of goodness, unable to be scarified, that is awaiting the waters of attention and care to blossom.